Donna has been a cat parent and writer for many years and her passion is to share her love for cats with others.

-- Cats bathe themselves and keep themselves very clean whereas dogs don't.
+- Cats bathe themselves and keep themselves exceptionally clean whereas dogs don't.

 - Dogs need baths because they just don't clean themselves.

-- A cat fends for itself because they are not a pack animal like dogs who oftentimes depend on the pack for hunting food in the wild.
+- A cat fends for itself because it is not a pack animal like dogs who oftentimes depend on the pack for hunting food in the wild.

-- While cats hunt by themselves, some cats such as lionesses in the wild form a strategic hunt together to capture and kill their prey.
-They alone are responsible for the entire pride's food including, the lion king[s] of the pack, junior's males and the cubs also.
+- While most cats hunt by themselves, some cats (such as lionesses in the wild) strategically hunt together to capture and kill their prey.
+They are responsible for the entire pride's food, including the lion king[s] of the pack, junior males, and the cubs.

 It Doesn't Matter to Cats or Dogs

 It's apparent that dogs love their owners—not only are they happy to greet you when you come home, but they show you by wagging their tails and running to the door.
 Cats, on the other hand, don't even budge when you walk through the door, they just keep napping or just yawn as they look at you like, "Oh, your home!"

 Dogs are more verbal—they can learn tricks and they love being your traveling companion; they especially love everyone that comes over for a visit.
 While cats, on the other hand, run and hide until your company leaves unless, of course, she takes to someone.
 No matter what, cats and dogs are a special addition to any family!